Since you already don’t know the full length of sound a Creative SB1300 with Razer Kraken gives.

 It actually vibrates out for you the most changing frequencies at around 224Hz.
 Center at fullest refreshment for any producer to know the stake that is at that center.
-Somehow most producers are really blinded at that range, And can make a wrong move on either their bass or kick.
+Somehow most producers are really blinded at that range And can make a wrong move on either their bass or kick.
 Even for other instruments.
 That can be annihilating to their production.

 But of course, the synths that are not bass, or plays straight ahead not as a bass.
-They might most often create the lost frequencies of a bass with as something called resonance.
+They might most often create the lost frequencies of bass with as something called resonance.

 Resonance can be good.
-But the resonance we here speak about is filtered in most units, so you don’t monitor it.
+But the resonance we hear speak about is filtered in most units, so you don’t monitor it.
 Tho it’s important to even know the specifics of a 200Hz kick in any kind of speaker.
 These frequencies on Kicks can lately take a good track to actually become lost in the field of an impression.

 Why equalize your sound with high Q at 200Hz?
-It’s because the sound most often at that range is creating overbalance in fact of that sound has somehow been recorded with a microphone that is not specific bass microphone.
+It’s because the sound most often at that range is creating overbalance in fact of that sound has somehow been recorded with a microphone that is not the specific bass microphone.
 Or is in fact already filtered with HighPass or is even without bass.

 These levels create a problem for many musicians so it’s more important to equalize already at 200Hz with parametric EQ 2.
 Than ever before.
 Even if you don’t hear that yourself.
-But are able to discover on different speakers or headphones.
+But are able to discover different speakers or headphones.

 You can use Parametric EQ 2 preset called 40Hz cut. and drag that to 200Hz.
-Then just use your middle mousewheel to make a steady curve:
+Then just use your middle mouse wheel to make a steady curve: